 Head to the North Perth plaza for this hidden gem and glorious mediterranean meals await you!
 The lovely owners are always on deck, serving up hearty home-cooked meals with a smile.
 And while they do make a mean conti, their chicken schnitzel rolls are just about unbeatable around P-town.

 Shop 5/391 Fitzgerald Street, North Perth

 Freo locals (and those further afield) will be all too familiar with Galati and Sons.
 Stop by for their super-duper bargain fruit and veg that are almost unbelievably cheap – seriously, the sweet potatoes were 49 cents/kg the other weekend – and a similarly bargained continental roll.
 At $7.50, you’ll have enough spare change left over, you won’t be able to resist browsing through the well stocked grocery for your dinner as well.

 19 Wray Avenue, Fremantle

 Nestled inside awesome East Vic Park growers market Swansea Street Markets, Delissimo serve up some quality continental rolls, along with plenty of sweet treats if you’re feeling particularly naughty.
-The only trouble is the $10 eftpos minimum, but that just means you gotta get a big boy conti roll, none of that medium size nonsense!
+The only trouble is the $10 eftpos minimum, but that just means you gotta treat yourself to a big boy conti roll, with plenty of extras.
+You deserve it!

 176-178 Swansea St, East Vic Park